-LAW.
+Tenants and landlords each have rights and responsibilities under the law.
 This overview lists many of those rights and responsibilities for Boise residents.
 The resources section has detailed information on local, state and federal laws, as well as laws that apply specifically to those in manufactured homes.